Generally, Pennsylvania law requires the consent of a parent or guardian for the medical treatment of anyone younger than 18 years of age (a “minor”).

 All minors have the ability to consent confidentially to certain medical services under Pennsylvania and U.S. law, which are described in detail below.

 Fear of disclosure prevents some minors from seeking health services.
 When young people are assured that providers will maintain their confidentiality, they are more likely to seek care.
 Generally the right to consent entitles the patient to confidentiality.
 When a minor has the right to consent, a provider generally may not disclose the minor’s health care information to anyone, including the minor’s parents or guardians, without the minor’s consent, unless there is an explicit exception in the law that permits or requires the disclosure.
 These exceptions are noted in each applicable section and explained in “Exceptions to Confidentiality.”

 Minors can consent to confidential contraceptive care and counseling.
 To locate a clinic where minors can receive low cost or no cost services, call the CHOICE hotline at 1-800-84-TEENS.

-The prescription requirement for minors younger than 17 is under review and may be changed or eliminated.
-For the most current status of minors' access to Plan B®, Plan B One-Step®, and Next Choice® without a prescription as well as information on other EC options and providers, see the website www.not-2-late.com.
+For the most current status of minors’ access to EC options and providers, see the website www.not-2-late.com.